 Since 1994, companies with at least 1'000 employees in the EU and with at least 150 employees in at least two member states respectively can be obliged to install a "European Works Council" (EWC) as a body of employee participation ("information and consultation") on group level.
 Attempts on a political level to implement the so-called EWC directive in Switzerland have failed so far.
 Nevertheless employees in Switzerland as well as Switzerland-based companies are affected by the directive - on an unknown scale: Neither the number of Swiss companies with an EWC nor the number of cases in which employees at Swiss sites of domestic or foreign transnational companies are represented on a voluntary basis are known.
 Swiss employers are mainly concerned about a "system change through the back door", whereas employee organisations and trade unions in Switzerland are considering EWCs as rather useful for their purposes.
 With an empirical stocktaking of current EWCs with Swiss participation, the project fills an information gap.
-Case studies of affected companies and their EWCs respectively are meant to research whether the scope of action of management and / or employees and trade unions have significantly changed in the context of EWC.
+Case studies of affected companies and their EWCs respectively examined whether the scope of action of management and / or employees and trade unions have significantly changed in the context of EWC.
 This is not only relevant for research on industrial relations in Switzerland, but also for the discussion on a "Europeanization of Industrial Relations" and on opportunities for employee participation in transnational companies in general.

 The project sponsored by the Swiss National Science Foundation had been running from November 2012 until April 2015.